guardian/consent-management-platform/monitoring/README.md

 -   `yarn run test:dev` to run the Jest unit tests in watch mode
 -   `yarn run lint` to lint the code using ESLint
 -   `yarn start` to run lambda handler logic locally.
 This is an interactive CLI which permits the user to select the Jurisdiction and Environment/Stage.
 -   `yarn run remote` to execute lambda functions in all regions.
-This is an interactive CLI which permits the user to select the Environment/Stage.
+This is an interactive CLI which permits the user to select the Environment/Stage and AWS Region.

 ### Local Run Command